You can target specific locations

 A common pattern we at Alight see is smaller businesses appearing reluctant to invest in OOH advertising because they worry they don’t have the status or reach to warrant advertising on such a large scale.
 In fact, the total opposite is true: investing in billboards builds that status, and showcases you to more people and a range of demographics.
 Marketing yourself as a small business, especially in your local area, will actually encourage more people to support you and help you flourish.

 It’s easier to build brand status and awareness with an OOH provider such as Alight Media.
-With 500 digital screens in 153 towns, we can help get your message out to the right people, in the right places, and at the right time.
+We can help get your message out to the right people, in the right places, and at the right time.

 Billboard ads: an effective way to reach the right people